squidfunk/mkdocs-material/docs/plugins/blog.md

 <!-- md:default `false` -->

 The plugin can automatically mark posts with future dates as drafts.
-When the date passed today, the post is automatically unmarked and included when
+When the date is past today, the post is automatically included when [building your project], unless explicitly marked as draft:
-[building your project]:

 ``` yaml
 plugins: